feynon/carlosbecker.com/content/post/2018-08-02-es2-to-es5-upgrade-s3.md

 performance a bit - and maybe fix some issues we're having with ES2.

 We come up with 3 strategies:
+-->

+Let's say you need to do a migration like that, you may come up with three
+strategies:

 1. use rack awaraness to split the cluster and selectively upgrade one rack to ES5 later on;